What is the Freshstart program?

 Even though it can be scary to make the decision to quit smoking, it’s the right choice for your health, your mind and your body.
 The following tips will help take it from a hypothetical idea to a reality:

 - Sign up for a Freshstart class.
 Learn effective how-to-quit tips and get support from classmates along the way.
-It’s a great first step towards quitting smoking.
+It’s a great first step toward quitting smoking.

 - What’s your reason?
 Identify your motivation to quit and write the reason on post-it notes.
 Place these notes in visible places, especially spots where you typically smoked.
 They’ll serve as a visual reminder not to light up.